On the Internal Topological Structure of Plane Regions: Introduction

-This paper will not propose new topological relation model.
-Instead, we will focus on the \emph{internal topological structure} of complex regions, \emph{i.e.} how a complex region is composed from a particular set of atomic simple regions.
-A better understanding of the internal topological structure of a complex region may help us (i) in answering queries such as ``Does $A$ have a hole that has an island?" and ``Does $A$ have a connected component that is disjoint from all other connected components of $A$?", (ii) in enhancing spatial reasoning by, e.g. reducing the ambiguity of composition-based qualitative inferences \cite{VasardaniE08}; and (iii) in describing dynamic changes of spatial regions \cite{JiangW09}.
+This paper will not propose a new topological relation model.
+Instead, we will focus on the \emph{internal topological structure} of complex regions, \emph{i.e.} how a complex region is constructed from a particular set of atomic simple regions.
+A better understanding of the internal topological structure of a complex region may help us (i) in answering queries such as ``Does $X$ have a hole that has an island?" and ``Does $X$ have a connected component that is disjoint from all other connected components of $X$?", (ii) in enhancing spatial reasoning by, \emph{e.g.} reducing the ambiguity of composition-based qualitative inferences \citep{VasardaniE08}; and (iii) in describing dynamic changes of spatial regions \citep{JiangW09}.

 The aim of this paper is to establish a qualitative model for characterizing the internal topological structure of complex regions.
-For each complex region $A$, we try to decompose $A$, in an uniform way, into a set of \emph{atoms} and then represent the internal topological structure of $A$ using these atoms, where each atom of $A$ is a simple region that is somehow related to $A$.
-Consider the regions illustrated in Figure~\ref{fig:3comb}, where $A$ is a \emph{simple region with holes}, and $B$ is a \emph{composite region}, but $C$ is neither a simple region with holes nor a composite region.
-It is evident that $A$ has two atoms: viz. the hole and the `\emph{generalized region}' \cite{EgenhoferCF94}, and $B$ also has two atoms, viz. its two components.
-For the third region $C$, however, it is not immediately clear which simple region should be taken into account as an atom.
+For each bounded region $X$, we try to decompose $X$ into a set of \emph{connected components} and then represent the internal topological structure of $X$ using these components.
+We call the closure of each connected component of $X^\circ$ (the interior of $X$) a \emph{face} of $X$, and call the closure of each bounded connected component of $X^e$ (the exterior of $X$) a \emph{hole} of $X$ (see Section~2.1 for unexplained notions).
+We call the union of all faces and holes of $X$ the \emph{envelope} of $X$, written as $\widehat{X}$.